spdx/spdx-3-model/model/ExpandedLicensing/Properties/isOsiApproved.md

 A value of "true" indicates that the license is in the list of licenses that OSI publishes as approved.

-A value of "false" indicates that the license is explicitly not in the corresponding list of OSI licenses (e.g., OSI publishes that a license is not approved).
+A value of "false" indicates that the license is explicitly not in the corresponding list of OSI licenses (e.g., OSI has stated publicly that a license is not approved).

 If the isOsiApproved field is not specified, the SPDX data creator makes no assertions about whether the License is approved by the OSI.